asolntsev/debug-tests/README.md

 # debug-tests

-Workshop: how to debug automated tests
+Workshop: "How to debug automated tests"

+This workshop consists of several subprojects, each is a separate problem to solve.